 Some of the biggest malls in the world are found in Manila, and every district or city has malls and supermarkets.
 Given this, shopping is not a problem at all wherever you find yourself staying in Manila.
 But choose to be in Makati or Bonifacio Global City if you want access to some of the most premium and beautiful lifestyle malls.
 The best part is they are all within walking distance from each other in these prime locations.

 Most entertainment and cultural enclaves are concentrated in the cities of Manila and Pasay.
 The former is home to heritage museums, parks, and performing arts centers.
 Pasay, on the other hand, is where you can find luxury hotels with casinos and entertainment centers inside their complexes.

-What once was a sleepy neighborhood at the edge of the Makati business district has now become a hip, multicultural community with an amazing nightlife.
-Poblacion is where you should stay if you wish to meet fellow travelers, and go from one pub or restaurant to the next in just a few steps.
+What once was a sleepy neighborhood at the edge of the Makati business district has now become a hip, multicultural community with amazing nightlife.
+Poblacion is where you should stay if you wish to meet fellow travelers and go from one pub or restaurant to the next in just a few steps.

 What should I bring with me when visiting Manila?

 How many days should I spend in Manila?

 Download the Philippines’ biggest travel marketplace to your phone to manage your entire trip in one place